-- Frequent: Your Ring device will capture all events.
+- Frequently: Your Ring device will capture all events.
 This option has the shortest battery life.

-- Standard: Captures and notifies you about motions less often.
+- Regularly: Captures and notifies you about motions less often.
 This option has standard battery life.
 We recommend starting here if you are unsure of which option to choose.

-- Light: Captures and notifies you about motion even less often.
+- Periodically: Captures and notifies you about motion even less often.
 This option has maximum battery life.